alleyinteractive/irving/.github/PULL_REQUEST_TEMPLATE.md

   Before submitting a pull request, please be sure to review the guide for [contributing to this repo](https://github.com/alleyinteractive/irving/blob/master/CONTRIBUTING.md) and be sure you are following all guidelines.
 -->

-## Summary: This pull requesst will...
+## Summary: This pull request will...

 <!-- Explain the **motivation** for making this change and answer the above prompt.
 What existing problem does the pull request solve? -->